kbpersonal/ts-eks-subnet-router/README.md

 5. The proxy pod is nice enough to hand off the packet to the `netshoot` pod and thus there is a response to our initial request

 >[!NOTE]
 > Since the proxy pod is a single point of failure, there is a Custom Resource ProxyGroup to deploy it as a StatefulSet for redundancy.
 This repo will implement that in the next iteration but for now as a PoC it functions well enough.

-*Disclaimer: I may be way off here but I need to collect do some packet captures to fully understand the packet paths for both scenarios when I get some more time*

 ## Setup Instructions